 AIMS & SCOPE

-The scope of GADING Journal for Social Sciences encompasses Research Articles and Papers from any field of the Social Sciences.
+The scope of GADING Journal for the Social Sciences encompasses Research Articles and Papers from any field of the Social Sciences.

-ETHICS STATEMENT
+PUBLICATION ETHICS & MALPRACTICE STATEMENT

 DUTIES OF AUTHORS